 f.
 Fire Doors: Residents should not bypass or disable safety design features by propping doors or blocking latches;

 g.
-Fire and Emergency Equipment: It is a misdemeanor to tamper with, cover, or interfere with fire alarm pull stations, smoke and heat detectors, fire extinguishers, hoses, fire sprinkler systems and EXIT signs and emergency lighting.
-Smoke and heat detectors cannot be covered for any reason.
-Violators may be referred to the student conduct process as well other legal consequences;
+Fire and Emergency Equipment: It is a misdemeanor to tamper with, cover, or interfere with fire alarm pull stations, smoke and heat detectors, fire extinguishers, hoses, fire sprinkler systems, EXIT signs, and emergency lighting.
+Hanging items on, damaging, dismantling, deactivating, covering, or otherwise altering smoke detectors, heat detectors, or any fire/emergency equipment is prohibited.
+In addition to a referral to the student conduct process, violations of this policy may result in contract cancellation and/or exclusion from future UCSD student housing application processes;

 h.
 Flammable, Explosive or Corrosive Substances: Storage or use of any flammable liquids, fireworks, compressed gas canisters, photo developing chemicals, or corrosive materials in any quantity is prohibited in or around the residential facilities.
 No vehicles or machines with flammable or corrosive materials can be brought into or stored in or around the residential facilities;

 j.
 Open Flames: Use of candles, charcoal grills, incense, tiki torches, or any other open flames are prohibited in or around the residential facilities.
 Propane gas and charcoal for BBQs may not be stored in or around any residential facility.
-Gas BBQs can be used 25 feet away from all residential buildings, and;
+Gas BBQs may be used 25 feet away from all residential buildings.

-14. Guest or Visitor Behavior: A guest is defined as anyone that is not contracted in the space that they are visiting.
+14. Guest or Visitor Behavior: A guest is defined as anyone that is not contracted in the space that is being visited.
 Residents are responsible for and may be held accountable for the actions and behavior of their guests, visitors or other persons they are hosting, at all times.
 Resident hosts should accompany their guests at all times while in the residential community.
-Should a resident’s guest(s) or visitor(s) violate HDH policies, the host may be held accountable and the guest or visitor may be asked to leave.
+Should a resident’s guest(s) or visitor(s) violate any University policy, the host may be held accountable and the guest or visitor may be asked to leave.
 Residents are responsible for properly and accurately identifying their guest(s) to university staff upon request.

-15. Guest Visitation: No overnight guest will be allowed to stay longer than three consecutive days, no resident may have overnight guests more than six nights in any quarter, and, guests need to be approved by roommates or apartment mates, whichever applies.
-Guests may not sleep in any of the common rooms or public spaces and must use gender appropriate restrooms or one that is approved by all apartment-mates.
+15. Guest Visitation: All guests need to be approved by all roommates or apartment mates of a particular residence.
+Overnight guest are not allowed to stay longer than three consecutive days and no resident may have overnight guests more than six nights in any quarter.
+Guests may not sleep in any of the common rooms or public spaces and must use gender appropriate restrooms or one that is approved by all apartment mates.
 During the Sun God Festival and other special events, limitations and/or restrictions on guest visitation may be implemented.

 a.
 Quiet Hours: The minimum quiet hours in each residential community are as follows: 11:00 P.M. – 8:00 A.M., Sunday through Thursday and 1:00 A.M. – 8:00 A.M., Friday and Saturday.
 These hours may be amended at the student’s area of residence for University holidays and finals week.
 Others in neighboring spaces must not hear noise generated during this time.

 b.
-Courtesy Quiet Hours: Courtesy Quiet Hours are the hours in which any community member may ask another to cease making noise that is disruptive to study or sleep.
-Courtesy Quiet Hours are to be observed 24-hours a day and 7 days a week.
+Courtesy Quiet Hours: Any community member may ask another to cease making noise that is disruptive to study or sleep at any time.
+Failure to comply with such a request may be a violation of this policy.
 Community members are encouraged to directly request that other community members cease any activity that hampers their ability to study or sleep.
 Community members are to take the initiative to self-monitor noise and it is not acceptable to assume that a noise level is appropriate until someone complains about it.

 17. Posting/Solicitation: All posting, distribution, or solicitation in the public areas of the residential facilities must be approved by the Office of Residential Life responsible for that space.
 Refer to the residential areas’ posting policies and the University posting policy for further detail.
 Posting on exterior balconies or railings of apartment rooms or residence hall suites is prohibited.
 Postings inside bedrooms or on the inside of exterior-facing bedroom windows or doors may not interfere with the operation of doors or windows or otherwise endanger health or safety.
 Posting of material in common living areas of apartments or residence hall suites not open to the general public is permitted provided that none of the residents of adjoining rooms with access to the common area object to the material.
 Any material posted in the common area of apartments or residence hall suites must be removed in the event that any resident of an adjoining room with access to the common area objects to the posting of such material.

 18. Public Areas: Depending on the unique architecture of each residential community, public areas are generally defined as any residential space excluding residence hall bedrooms and the interiors of apartments.
 All public areas must be kept free of obstructions and/or trash.
 Additionally, no one may sleep in lounges or public areas unless it is in conjunction with a University-sponsored event in the lounge or public area.
 Use of these areas for group activities and/or hired performances requires permission from the Office of Residential Life responsible for the space.
-In the event of a health or safety hazard, and/or vandalism, lounges and/or restrooms may be closed.
+Lastly, public areas may be closed at any time by the Office of Residential Life responsible for the space.

 19. Residential Facilities: